MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 </template>
  ```

 In this example, developers could define styles in a `<style>` block using an `@sheet` rule to create named style sheets.
-The `adoptedStylesheets` attribute allows Shadow DOMs to specify which stylesheets they want to adopt without impacting the main document, improving ergonomics.
+The `adoptedStylesheets` property allows Shadow DOMs to specify which stylesheets they want to adopt without impacting the main document, improving ergonomics.

 The JavaScript version of this could also support CSS modules:
 ```js